 Communication is a critical tool for K-12 schools.
 IP phone systems can provide a robust toolset, easy-to-use features and cloud-based technology to reduce costs and improve security.

-3CX is a software-based PBX system that can run on-premise, via standard server hardware (low-cost Windows or Linux machine – no proprietary box required).
+3CX is a software-based phone system that can run on-premise, via standard server hardware (low-cost Windows or Linux machine – no proprietary box required).

 Desk phones and extensions are deployed by ITS with little legwork from school staff.
 Schools are able to to place staff into user-groups, which allows them to have access to specific features based on group-level permissions.